Strategic Management

 Sovereign Strategy

-The mapping of structural geopolitical conditions and their implications for institutional strategy, capital positioning, and regulatory design.
+The mapping of structural sovereign system conditions and their implications for institutional strategy, capital positioning, and regulatory design.

 >